ctb123za/carlos.prank/index.md

 ![image](https://user-images.githubusercontent.com/81630632/115889873-42caf880-a44c-11eb-82a8-c2c56322113a.png)

+**How did your role come about?**

+Well, I initially started out as a contestant.
+However, after being knocked out in the preliminaries I was around when there were a few concerns with the well being of other entrees, one thing led to another and the committee asked how I feel about leading that division, one thing lead to another and the rest is history as they say. 😊

 **As one of the core on site medical personnel, What do you love most about the DMW Bianca?**

 BW: Everyone has a Story in their own right, The competitors, even the Tournaments history over the years, it has been a privilege for me to be a part of.
 There are always some contestants that catch the eye due to their presence and personality, you just cannot help but take an interest.
 I'm grateful to have such a wonderful team around me.

+**Your favourite DMW Moment?**

+BW: Oh gosh there have been a fair few!
+It must be when Carlos And Lea made the final their own.
+Two individuals on top of their game, striving for the same result.
+Their history, mutual understanding and respect for each other could be felt throughout the entire building.
+I remember Lea taking off her wedding ring and placing it on the table, while Carlos took off his cross and made a heart shape around it.
+A Prefect symbolic touch by both of them, one where words were not needed.

 **Care to name a few that has caught your eye?**